BrianGator/AceVantage-AI-Interview-CoPilot/README.md

-# AceVantage: AI Interview Pilot
+# AceVantage: AI Career CoPilot

 AceVantage is your personal technical co-pilot for the modern job market.
 From real-time interview assistance to automated document crafting, it provides everything you need to secure your next role.